 Uber mobility and delivery revenue

-Uber’s delivery platform kept the business alive through the pandemic, although both are now contributing about equal amounts in revenue in 2022.
+Uber’s delivery platform kept the business alive through the pandemic, although mobility has taken over as the leader in revenue generation.

 Uber Eats gross bookings

 Uber Eats surpassed $55 billion in gross bookings in 2022, a 7.8% increase on the year prior.

 Uber Eats annual gross bookings 2017 to 2022 ($bn)